 - Reduce the fuel hazard rating in bushfire prone areas by slowly burning off undergrowth in controlled conditions, allowing fauna to escape.

 - Improve forest health by allowing and promoting natural regeneration of local plant communities.

 - Bushland safety by conducting the fire under a Permit to Light, issued by Queensland Fire and Emergency Services (QFES) in suitable weather conditions.

 Prescribed burn season generally runs from April through July and aligns with QFES' Operation Cool Burn.
 This timeframe can be extended based upon favourable seasonal conditions.

-- Council staff that develop and implement the Prescribed Burns are trained in conservation & land management, fire management and wildfire suppression.
+- Council staff that develop and implement the prescribed burns are trained in conservation and land management, fire management and wildfire suppression.